-10 Best Steps to Drastically Cut Your Monthly Expenses in 2020
+10 Best Steps On How To Drastically Cut Expenses in 2023

+Trying to figure out how to drastically cut expenses when money is tight?
 Are your monthly expenses cutting into your savings or what you could potentially be saving?
 It was for me.
-I’m going to give you the 10 best steps to drastically cut your monthly expenses in 2020.

 But there is!
 It just takes patience and consistency.

-I needed to cut my monthly expenditures to help me pay off student loans and other debt.
-But it seemed like every bank’s financial advisor I saw would always say “Oh, that’s not bad.
+I needed to cut my monthly expenditures to help me pay off student loans and other debts.
+But it seemed like every bank’s financial advisor I saw would always say, “Oh, that’s not bad.
 Student debt is good debt.”

 Well, that’s not how my bank account feels!!!
 Nothing else mattered to me because DEBT IS DEBT!